International Film Service: History

-IFS jumped into eight different series right from the start.
-This was possible only because of La Cava's extraordinary organization skills.
-On the other hand, the quality suffered.
-IFS cartoons are indeed "living comic strips", with little motion and many dialog balloons instead of the intertitles used by most other animation studios.
-As a result, they are not very interesting to look at today.
-The studio did give birth to one enduring series, however: Krazy Kat.
-IFS was also the first studio for a whole host of future animation talent: Vernon Stallings, Walter Lantz, Ben Sharpsteen, Jack King, John Foster, Grim Natwick, Burt Gillett and Isadore Klein.
+IFS operated eight different series from its inception through La Cava's organization skills.
+The quality, however, varied.
+IFS cartoons functioned as "living comic strips" with minimal motion and used dialogue balloons instead of the intertitles common to other animation studios at the time.
+The studio produced the long-running Krazy Kat series and served as an early employer for several animators, including Vernon Stallings, Walter Lantz, Ben Sharpsteen, Jack King, John Foster, Grim Natwick, Burt Gillett, and Isadore Klein.

 World War I proved the death-knell for IFS.
 Hearst had been pursuing an aggressive pro-German position for decades under the assumption that German immigrants were the core of his newspaper consistency.
 As a result, International News Service lost its credibility.
 The spiraling debt this created forced Hearst to cut out his least-profitable business, and that was IFS.
 The entire staff was laid off on July 6, 1918, a date referred to in animation history as "Black Monday", but Hearst still cared about his animated properties, so he licensed them to John C. Terry's studio.
 When that studio folded a year later, he licensed his former competitor, Bray Productions, to make the IFS cartoons.
 The deal lasted from 1919 to 21, when the IFS-Bray agreement broke off, with the final few cartoons released in early 1921.